rambotech/CCBQuickCategorizer/README.md

 ## Checking Your Work

-The best way to double check your work is to re-export ALL transactions after importing the categorized file, thenand compare the number of lines in the original export (which was categorized and imported) against the re-exported content.
+The best way to double check your work is to re-export ALL transactions after importing the categorized file, then compare the number of lines in the original export (which was categorized and imported) against the re-exported content.
 If the number of lines matches, you should be good.
 If not, use a spreadsheet or a diff tool (like WinMerge) to compare the two files and see where the differences are.

 In my case, in over 1,400 transactions that I categorized for a year, I only had seven transactions not imported.
 And they were all voided check entries.